railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

    :align: center

-   *The analytic balance presents the breakdown of each project by the nature of the operations given by the financial accounts.*
+   *The analytic balance presents the breakdown of each project by the nature of the operations given by the financial accounts*

 The analytic balance is a report that relates the analytic accounts to the general accounts.
 It gives, for a given period, the balances of the analytic accounts broken down by general account.